 Baclofen can help you replace your automatic craving with choice.
 However, medication is only part of the solution.
-Ria Health’s at-home program is four times more effective than medication alone.
+Ria Health’s at-home program, including recovery coaching and support groups, is four times more effective than medication alone.

 Our counselors and doctors tailor treatment to your specific needs.
 If you’re ready to have a normal relationship with alcohol, reach out today.

 To learn more about baclofen as a treatment for alcohol use disorder, visit our main page on the topic.